The Seven Dials Mystery: 1981 television film

 Long Crendon Manor in Buckinghamshire doubled as Chimneys.

 Following the success of their version of Why Didn't They Ask Evans in 1980, The Seven Dials Mystery was adapted by London Weekend Television as a 140-minute television film and transmitted on Sunday 8 March 1981.
 The same team of Pat Sandys, Tony Wharmby and Jack Williams worked on the production which again starred John Gielgud and James Warwick.
 Cheryl Campbell also starred as "Bundle" Brent.
-The production was extremely faithful to the book with no major deviations to the plot or characters.
+The production was very faithful to the book with no major deviations to the plot (other than that the "big reveal" in the television version was split between several characters instead of being given almost wholly to Superintendent Battle) or characters (except that Countess Radzsky, instead of being revealed to be the New York actress Babe St Maur, was said to be a cousin of Ronnie Devereux's, the talented actress Barbara St Maur).

 Glynde Place in East Sussex doubled as Wyvern Abbey.

 This second success of adapting an Agatha Christie book led to the same company commissioning The Secret Adversary and Agatha Christie's Partners in Crime for their 1983 transmission.

 The production was first screened on US television as part of Mobil Showcase in April 1981.